-Your Social Media profile represents your employ-ability – use it to your advantage.
+Your Social Media presence represents your employability – use it to your advantage.

 I’m a Xellenial.
 The first part of my childhood was largely free of technology – no mobiles never mind smartphones, no internet, 4 channels on the telly (3 for the first 5 years of my life) with remote controls being a luxury.